pingcap/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>DisableBatchConcurrency disables the batch deletions and the cleanup will be done by goroutines.</p>
+<p>DisableBatchConcurrency disables the batch deletions with S3 API and the deletion will be done by goroutines.</p>
 </td>
 </tr>
 <tr>